 - Bone and joint strength

-Depending on what your pet’s needs, dietary supplements may be beneficial for a weight loss program for dogs.
+Depending on what your pet’s needs, nutritional supplements may be beneficial for a weight loss program for dogs.
 Supplements can provide extra nutrients, and other supplements can help improve weakened parts of the body during the weight loss program.

 Starting a Weight Loss Program for Dogs